Boisgontier-Lab/PT_research_practice/README.md

 Alternatively, based on the whole code in R\_code/p\_fragile\_calculation.r, anyone (with a suitable university library subscription) can reproduce the spreadsheets themselves.
 This would, notably, involve you running the scripts to scrape the fulltexts.
 I have uploaded as much as I can, but I cannot upload the fulltexts themselves for copyright reasons.
 If you run the scripts in the prepare\_fulltexts folder with the R code, it will download you the articles in .HTML and .MHTML in the doi\_tree\_html and doi\_tree\_mhtml folders, as well as the .TXT with the Results sections in doi\_tree\_txt and doi\_tree\_mhtml\_txt respectively.
 Then all you have to do is run the scripts in the make\_dataset folder to obtain the “dataframes” folder and the spreadsheets it contains.

+If you choose option B, be sure to fill in the fields marked as requiring your information in the Python scripts.

 ## **Final spreadsheet columns**